Thomas Harris

 William Thomas Harris III (born September 22, 1940) is an American writer.
-He is the author of a series of suspense novels about Hannibal Lecter.
-The majority of his works have been adapted into films and television, including The Silence of the Lambs, which became only the third film in Academy Awards history to sweep the Oscars in all of the five major categories.

-His novels have sold more than 50 million copies, with The Silence of the Lambs alone selling 10 million copies as of 2019.
+He is the author of a series of suspense novels featuring the character Hannibal Lecter.
+The majority of his works have been adapted into films and television, including The Silence of the Lambs, which became the third film to win Academy Awards in all of the five major categories.
+Harris's novels have sold more than 50 million copies, with The Silence of the Lambs selling 10 million copies as of 2019.

 Biography

 Harris was born in Jackson, Tennessee, but moved as a child with his family to Rich, Mississippi.
 He was introverted and bookish in grade school and then blossomed in high school.
 He attended Baylor University in Waco, Texas, where he majored in English and graduated in 1964.
 While in college, he worked as a reporter for the local newspaper, the Waco Tribune-Herald, covering the police beat.
 In 1968, he moved to New York City to work for the Associated Press until 1974 when he began work on his debut novel, Black Sunday.